 Without waiting for a reply, Harry turned and bolted out of the compartment.
 He heard Malfoy call after him, his voice carrying down the hall and ringing in Harry's ears.
 That only made him go faster.
 He couldn't do this.
 The one glimmer of truth he'd felt in weeks was not going to come from the mouth of a Malfoy.

-Harry slid back into the compartment where Ron and Hermione were waiting for him, his brown furrowed in amazement.
+Harry slid back into the compartment where Ron and Hermione were waiting for him, his brow furrowed in amazement as he stared down at his hand.
 What in the world had just happened?

 "Harry?"
 Hermione's voice sounded distant.
 "Harry, are you alright?"